iaakash47/avsddac28nm/README.md

 ## Implementation of 10Bit Potentiometric DAC
+The basic idea is to divide the voltage into N different voltage values in the range of VREFH and VREFL- for an N-Bit DAC.
 The design used here to achieve this is the simple resistor string DAC which consists of resistors in series.
 These resistors are then connected to various switches in such a fashion that it routes the exact voltage to the output.
-The problem of the largeness of the circuit is reduced by building hierarchical subcircuits of 10-Bit potentiometric DAC – Switch, 2-bit, 3-bit, 4-bit, 5-bit, 6-bit, 7-bit, 8-bit, 9-bit and 10-bit and is to divide the voltage into N different voltage values in the range of VREFH and VREFL- for an N-Bit DAC.
+The problem of the largeness of the circuit is reduced by building hierarchical subcircuits of 10-Bit potentiometric DAC – Switch, 2-bit, 3-bit, 4-bit, 5-bit, 6-bit, 7-bit, 8-bit, 9-bit and 10-bit.

 ## Pre-layout Designs

+# Switch

 ## Switch design and simulation
 ![DAC_switch_new_schematic](https://user-images.githubusercontent.com/88897605/164980036-8a6a371a-60a2-44fa-aed5-81e3a3d4a516.png)